Computing Labs

 Engineering provides a modern, distributed computing environment for student academic use in the College of Engineering.
 Users of engineering computer facilities are expected to abide by the following policies, which are intended to preserve the utility and flexibility of the system, protect the privacy and work of students and faculty, and preserve our right to access the international networks to which NC State University is connected.

-4. You are expected to take proper care of the equipment in all engineering facilities.
-Report any malfunction to the Help Desk by calling 515-2458 or by sending an email to eoshelp@ncsu.edu.
+6. You are expected to take proper care of the equipment in all engineering facilities.
+Report any issues to the ITECS Service Desk by calling 515-2458 or by sending an email to eoshelp@ncsu.edu.
 Do not attempt to move, repair, reconfigure, modify, or attach external devices to the systems.
 (Headphones, USB storage devices, and accessibility equipment are exceptions to this rule.)